BONNePlayground/DragonFights/README.md

    Yes, that is how it should work.
 If they destroy end crystals before dragon is summoned, battle is stopped.

+5. **How can I get this addon?**

+   The official releases can be found here: [Releases](https://github.com/BONNePlayground/DragonFights/releases)

+   Development versions can be found here: [Releases](https://ci.codemc.io/job/BONNePlayground/job/DragonFights/)

 ## Placeholders

 Addon currently have 2 placeholders: